jLynx/SpotDown/README.md

 **How To Compile**
 * To compile this yourself you will need a YouTube API key, you can get that from here https://developers.google.com/youtube/v3/getting-started

+**A little bit of info**
+* This works the same way SpotyDL worked, in very basic terms it gets song names and then finds the highest quality song and downloads it from external search engine websites.
+This does NOT get the song from spotify itself as this is impossable.
+* The two surces are MP3Clan and YouTube, with MP3Clan being the main source